OpenSUTD/DDDDDDDDDD/README.md

 3. Make changes using the online editor ([help](#editing))
 4. Submit a pull request! ([help](#submitting))

+For more information on how to get started with GitHub, check out the [Hello World Guide](https://guides.github.com/activities/hello-world/).

 ## Cool, so what can I contribute?

 We encourage you to contribute various types and interpretations of `D`s into this repository!